The Deadline for Fellowship Applications has Passed.

-After completing the first year Fellowship, rabbis will be integrated in to the larger RWB Network, an environment which fosters on-going experimentation, innovative thinking, collaboration on projects, and opportunities to serve in diverse settings.
-Each Fellow is required to create at least one new program/initiative/curriculum/product as a result of the Fellowship (examples can be found here), be open to giving back to the community by serving in the RWB Service Corps, and committed to deepen the work of the RWB Network.
+- After completing the first year Fellowship, rabbis will be integrated into the larger RWB Network, an environment which fosters ongoing experimentation, innovative thinking, collaboration on projects, and opportunities to serve in diverse settings.
+Each Fellow is required to create at least one new program/initiative/curriculum/product as a result of the Fellowship (examples can be found here), be open to giving back to the community by serving in the RWB Service Corps, and committed to deepening the work of the RWB Network.

 You can read even more about the Fellowship here: A Powerful Leadership Network: An Examination of Rabbis Without Borders